-To promote employee healthcare while also keeping costs down, companies are turning to a near-site employer Network health center model.
-Located in metro areas around the community, the centers are easily accessible and help employees and their families get healthy.
+To improve access to high-quality primary care and reduce health plan spending, companies are turning to the employer Network health center model.
+Located in popular shopping districts where employees and their families live, work and shop, the centers are easily accessible and help employees and their families prioritize their health and wellness.

 When LaShaunda Abili discovered her A1c level was in the pre-diabetic range through her annual biometric screening, she knew she had to make a change, and scheduled a visit to her Marathon Health Network Health Center offered through her employer, Mecklenburg County.

 “I didn’t want to develop diabetes,” she says.
 “I met with Family Nurse Practitioner Sabrina McCluskey, who helped me understand the cause.
 I joined a weight loss program and scheduled follow-up visits to monitor my progress.”

 By getting annual physicals employees can proactively manage their health, like LaShaunda.
 Unfortunately, the number of adults in the United States with access to primary care has decreased over the past decade.
 And, healthcare spending for chronic health conditions has been on the rise.
 According to the Center for Disease Control (CDC), 90% of the nation’s $3.8 trillion in annual healthcare expenditures are for people with chronic health conditions.

 One of the ways employers can help bring this cost down is by encouraging employees to regularly engage with primary care, and that’s where the employer-sponsored Network health model comes into play.

 Employer Network Health Centers Offer Convenience